 The webinar provides a chance to engage with key Maori researchers and the latest research from Building Better Homes, Towns and Cities Ko Ngā wā Kāinga hei Whakamāhorahora National Science Challenge.
 In this webinar, you will hear about case studies from researchers in Aotearoa New Zealand and the development of the platform for cross-sector action to address housing and homelessness issues in Aotearoa/NZ.

-This presentation will provide insight for social service and community organisations, policy and research analysts, planners and funders.
+This presentation provides insight for social service and community organisations, policy and research analysts, planners and funders.

 About the Presenters